Dreambound

 How much does a diagnostic medical sonographer make in Oklahoma?

-What do you need to become a sonographer in Oklahoma?
+Do you need a license to be a sonographer in Oklahoma?

 How much is ultrasound tech school in Oklahoma?